NARRATIVE COLLECTION POLICY STATEMENT

 2.3 Specialized information needs and types of material:

 Proceedings of conferences, workshops, and schools are prolific in this area.
-As of 1994 these materials will be collected selectively based on use, organization, and subject matter.
-A separate policy on selection of proceedings is available.
+As of 1994 these materials are collected selectively based on use, organization, and subject matter.
+It is helpful that some conference proceedings are available through ADS.

 2.5 Chronological guidelines: